-A Promenade bike ban is best Roosevelt Island.
-Suggested by a reader, a ban makes sense, creating safer space and opening it up for more uses.
+A Promenade bike ban is best for Roosevelt Island.
+Suggested by a reader, a ban makes sense, creating safer spaces and opening them up for more uses.

 Opinion by David Stone